oracle123/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute name of the current working directory
+script that prints absolute name of the current working directory